Madeleine Dring: Music

-Dring's cabaret songs and West End Revue material sometimes featured her own lyrics and are full of clever writing, both musically and textually.
-They have recently been recorded and published by several dedicated artists.
+Dring's cabaret songs and West End Revue material sometimes featured her own lyrics.
+They have recently been recorded and published by several artists.

 Dring chose not to compose large-scale works, therefore most of her output was in shorter forms.
 She wrote pieces for solo piano, piano duets, songs with piano, and some chamber music, including pieces for piano duo, flute, oboe, harmonica, recorder, and clarinet, a small number of which are pedagogical works.
 Her works for television and radio are all within a 45-minute time frame or shorter.
 She completed a one-act opera, Cupboard Love with her friend D.F.
 Aitken (never performed during her lifetime, but it was published in 2017 and received its stage premiere in the United States in April 2018 at Florida State University and its European premiere in Scotland in June 2019).
 A dance drama entitled The Fair Queen of Wu which was broadcast on BBC Television in 1951.
 The ballet called for a full company of soloists who were off camera.
 She was commissioned to write music for "The Real Princess," a ballet and for several stage plays in London given from 1946 to 1971.
 She often collaborated with Felicity Gray, choreographer, and D.F.
 Aitken, librettist.